sylvchev/dataset-ssvep-exoskeleton/README.md

 A sequence of trials is proposed to the user.
 A trial begin by an audio cue indicating which LED to focus on, or to focus on a fixation point set at an equal distance from all LEDs for the reject class.
 A trial lasts 5 seconds and there is a 3 second pause between each trial.
 The evaluation is conducted during a session consisting of 32 trials, with 8 trials for each frequency (13Hz, 17Hz and 21Hz) and 8 trials for the reject class, i.e. when the subject is not focusing on any specific blinking LED.

 The recording are saved in GDF format [3], the stimulations code for each class are available as time events.
-There is between 2 and 5 sessions for each users, recorded on different days, by the same operators, on the same hardware and in the same conditions.
+There is between 2 and 5 sessions for each user, recorded on different days, by the same operators, on the same hardware and in the same conditions.

 ## Bibliography